Patient Navigators for Mesothelioma Patients

 Patient navigators also advise patients on paying bills, arranging child care and taking sick leave from work.
 They act as the point person for concerns about every aspect of a patient’s care.

-Transportation is an obstacle for many mesothelioma patients because of the small number of cancer centers that specialize in mesothelioma treatment.
-Patients often must travel across state lines or even to other parts of the country for the best care.
+Transportation is an obstacle for many mesothelioma patients because few centers specialize in this treatment.
+Patients often must travel across state lines or other parts of the country for the best care.

-Patient navigators at mesothelioma treatment centers can help families find travel and lodging assistance along with funds to cover expenses.
+Patient navigators at mesothelioma treatment centers can help families find travel and lodging assistance and funds to cover expenses.

-A research study published in 2021 found that the three major factors contributing to financial hardship are the cost of cancer treatment, expanding treatment options and a longer duration for receiving treatment.
+A research study published in 2021 found three major factors contributing to financial hardship.
+They are the cost of cancer treatment, expanding treatment options and a longer duration for receiving treatment.

-The study also noted that the changing landscape of health insurance has led to patients paying out-of-pocket for a greater portion of their medical care expenditures.
-Spending on cancer drugs in the United States has grown 64% from 2013 to 2018, reaching $57 billion in 2018, and the median price of cancer drugs has remained above $150,000 since 2014.
+The study also noted the changing landscape of health insurance.
+It has led to patients paying out-of-pocket for a greater portion of their medical care expenditures.
+Spending on cancer drugs in the United States has grown 64% from 2013 to 2018.
+It reached $57 billion in 2018.
+The median price of cancer drugs has remained above $150,000 since 2014.

-Many of these newly approved cancer drugs are oral targeted agents that are taken until evidence of disease progression resulting in high patient costs over many months or years.
+Many of these newly approved cancer drugs are oral-targeted agents.
+Patients take these medications until evidence of disease progression.
+They can result in high patient costs over many months or years.

 Difference Between Social Workers and Patient Navigators

-Patient navigators can be social workers, but not all social workers are patient navigators.
+Patient navigators can be social workers.
+Not all social workers are patient navigators.

 According to the CoC, patient navigation is “provided by a professional (for example, nurse, social worker) who has documented training to provide individualized assistance to cancer patients, families, and caregivers.”
 A nonprofessional, or layperson, can be a patient navigator if they receive documented training.